romerogroup/pyBiblio/docs/_sources/bibliometrics.rst.txt

 The definition of all these functions can be found at the bottom of that page.

-All examples on this page are computed using a dataset of research publications citing at least one of the papers associated with the software ABINIT.
-Those co-citations are available on the Web of Science website and the data was converted to a Pandas dataframe with the methodology described in the :ref:`label-wos` page.
+All examples on this page are computed using a dataset of research publications citing at least one of the papers associated with the software ABINIT between its creation and 2019.
+The exact dataframe used can be found in the *test* folder of our library.
+Those citations are available on the Web of Science website and the data was converted to a Pandas dataframe with the methodology described in the :ref:`label-wos` page.

 To start working with the pyBiblio package, you first have to import the package and create an object of the class Bibliometrics like so:

 .. code-block:: python

-        from pybiblio import bibliometrics
+        from pybiblio import Bibliometrics
-        analysis = bibliometrics.Bibliometrics()
+        analysis = Bibliometrics()

 Number of citations per year
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^